Struct nix::dir::Dir [−][src]

 This is a lower-level interface than std::fs::ReadDir.
 Notable differences:

-- can be opened from a file descriptor (as returned by openat, perhaps before knowing if the path represents a file or directory).
+openat, perhaps before knowing if the path represents a file or directory). - implements

 Implementations